simmi30/lnd1/docs/remote-signing.md

    following the steps [mentioned above](#the-signer-node).
 2. In the configuration of the existing node, add the configuration entries as [shown above](#the-watch-only-node).
-But instead of creating a new wallet (since one already exists), instruct `lnd` to migrate the existing wallet to a watch-only one (by purging all private key material from it) by adding the `remotesigner.migrate-wallet-to-watch-only=true` configuration entry.
+But instead of creating a new wallet (since one already exists), instruct `broln` to migrate the existing wallet to a watch-only one (by purging all private key material from it) by adding the `remotesigner.migrate-wallet-to-watch-only=true` configuration entry.